Last Updated on January 6th, 2020

 Most of the “heavy duty” treatments that work for some cases of acne vulgaris actually make rosacea worse.
 Any kind of irritation to the face, nose, or mouth, drinking a cup of hot coffee, for instance, or stepping outside into cold wind or dry desert heat, can make the condition quickly worse.
 A variation of rosacea known as acne graminata occurs in up to 1 in 10 people of African heritage, causing a thickening of the skin across the nose and cheeks without obvious redness.

-Acne congoblata is a severely disfiguring “burrowing” form of acne in which bacterial infection spreads from pimple to pimple underneath the skin.
-Most common in men who have an extra X chromosome, acne conglobata usually strikes between the ages of 15 and 18, but can even occur in infants.
+Acne congoblata is a severely disfiguring, “burrowing” form of acne in which bacterial infection spreads from pimple to pimple underneath the skin.
+Most common in men who have an extra X chromosome, acne conglobata usually strikes between the ages of 15 and 18, but it can occur in infants.
 There is also a hereditary white blood cell abnormality that can cause the disease.

 The presence of acne conglobata does not necessarily mean someone has an extra X chromosome.
 An even worse form of this disease, known as acne fulminans, sometimes occurs in women as well as men in their teens and early 20’s.
 Acne fulminans can spread to bone.
 Fortunately, both of these conditions are rare.